-- what interests the children;
+- what interests the children.

 - questions that children ask them or ask themselves;

-- valued family and cultural influences;
+- valued family and cultural influences.

-- the children's daily experiences;
+- the children's daily experiences.

 - the children's discoveries in the world around them.

-This approach views the child as being competent, capable of complex thought, full of curiosity and rich in potential.
-We become co-learners with children, because not only can they learn, they can help us learn!
+This approach views the child as being competent, capable of complex thought, full of curiosity, and rich in potential.
+We become co-learners with children, because not only can they learn, but they can also help us learn!